SUPPORTING FOUNDERS IN THE GROWTH STAGE OF THEIR VENTURES

 The type of community that surrounds founders and ventures is the primary factor in shaping their health, vision, impact, culture, and success.

-Anchored by three gatherings over six months, during the program, Fellows personally interact with 25+ mentors through round table discussions and 15+ one-on-one dialogues.
+Anchored by four gatherings over twelve months, during the program, Fellows personally interact with 35+ mentors through round table discussions and 15+ one-on-one dialogues.
 Mentors are seasoned entrepreneurs and executives in various fields.
 Fellows benefit enormously from the experiences of their peers.
 They encourage and challenge one another, engage in problem-solving sessions on key issues, and introduce one another to their own networks.

 Throughout the program and beyond, our extended team serves the Fellows and growing community in a range of ways, including counsel on organizational development, introductions to potential board members, financial partners, and key hires, and prayer during difficult decisions.